 How To Get The Most Out Of The Wish App

 - READ REVIEWS!: Did I mention you should read the customer reviews?
-You can save yourself a lot of time, heartache, and money by reading what other customers have already said about the product.
+This will save you much time, heartache, and money by reading what other customers have to say about the product.
 It can’t be stressed enough how important this is.
 If 994 out of 1000 reviews say the product is no good, or it’s not at all what they expected, nobody but you can be blamed for your disappointment at receiving a crummy item.

-- Expect Long Shipping Times: With Wish, it’s best to just order something and forget it.
-That way, when it comes next month, it will feel like a big surprise.
+- Expect Long Shipping Times: With Wish, it’s best to just order something and forget about it.
+That way, when it arrives next month, it will feel like a big surprise.
 Setting a chair up by the door and watching the delivery man will only lead to disappointment.
-Just let it come when it comes.
-It’ll feel better when it finally does.
-Remember, patience is a virtue.

 - Buy Cheap, Expect Cheap: Realistic shoppers have to expect a drop in quality when they buy items at such a discount.
 A disproportionately large amount of complaints we saw had to do with items being subpar in terms of quality.
 A shirt you buy for $3 will most likely never be as good as a shirt you buy for $30.